Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 The "Preview Mode" is akin to a final inspection before sealing a deal:

 • Activate "View documents in Preview mode" to thoroughly analyze the document for content that might alter its appearance.
-Validating digital signatures - When document integrity is critical for your signature workflow, you can enable 'View documents in Preview mode', and then sign the document.
+When document integrity is critical for your signature workflow, you can enable 'View documents in Preview mode', and then sign the document.
+This mode is particularly useful because it highlights dynamic content, external links, and embedded scripts that could potentially change the document's visual representation or behavior after signing.
+It acts as a safeguard against hidden modifications.

 • Identify dynamic content, external dependencies, and JavaScript that could potentially affect the document's integrity.